Shopkeepers/Language-Files/README.md

 **Discord Server**: https://discord.gg/d9NKd5z
 **Source code**: https://github.com/Shopkeepers/Shopkeepers/

+### Using these translations

+In order to use these translations, pick the desired language file inside the folder matching your version of Shopkeepers.
+Create a new language file `language-<languageKey>.yml` inside the plugin's data folder, following the [hints in the corresponding wiki page](https://github.com/Shopkeepers/Shopkeepers-Wiki/wiki/Translations#using-custom-translations).
+Copy the contents of the selected language file into your language file.
+Change the `language: <languageKey>` setting inside the config to match the name of your language file and then reload the plugin.

 ### Contributing

 With every update of Shopkeepers (if there have been changes to the messages) a new folder is created containing the default translations (english, and likely german since I speak that myself), as well a `changelog` file listing the message changes of that version.